tada5hi/vuecs/packages/navigation/README.md

 });
 ```

-This will call the `getElementsActive` method of the `NavigationProvider` implementation,
+This will call the `getItemsActive` method of the `NavigationProvider` implementation,
-to calculate the active `elements`.
+to calculate the active items.

 **`items`**
 ```typescript